-Making your own boxes (or other containers like these up-cycled canisters) is definitely a great skill for anyone who makes gifts, whether they are food gifts or handmade treasures!
+Making your own boxes (and homemade canisters) is definitely a great skill for anyone who makes gifts, whether they are homemade food gifts or handmade treasures!

 I have a very special gift box technique I'd like to show you today that I'm simply calling the clear lid technique.
 This gift box technique has two different, both gorgeous looks.

 Clear lids are great for extra special handmade gifts that you really want to show off.
 Yet, you can also use this technique to make your homemade food gifts look professionally decadent and extremely elegant.